-You can’t create the perfect cup of coffee without good quality beans.
+You can’t create the perfect cup without good quality whole bean coffee.
 Speak to any coffee aficionado, and they’ll tell you that whole beans beat ground, because of the fresher your grind, the fresher the taste of your coffee.

 The beans that you choose will be down to your personal preference, and you might even want to ask the barista at your favourite coffee shop if you can buy what you usually drink.
 It’s worth bearing in mind, though, that although your choice of beans is important, the brew method will affect the flavour too.